Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-QBE1Xl94s9o,145.92,158.64.md

 ### Transcript

-> with people from epic on the Steam version cross-play is one of the things where we don't know for sure 100% if we can do it or not however this is something that we
+> with people from epic on the Steam version cross-play is one of the things where we don't know for sure 100% if we can do it or not however this is something that we definitely want and it's something that